-Hardwood hammocks are found on slightly elevated bedrock areas.
+Hardwood hammocks are found on slightly elevated bedrock areas and sit approximately 13 feet above sea level.
 Hammocks look a bit like a tropical forest due to the rich diversity of ferns, epiphytes, lichens and vines that grow in their sheltered interior.
-Oaks, wild tamarind, cabbage palms, maple and saw palmetto are often found.
+Oaks, wild tamarind, cabbage palms, maple, and saw palmetto are often found in this habitat.

 The Florida panther is a subspecies of the cougar.
 Like all living things, Florida panthers need food, water, shelter and contact with mates to survive.
 Florida panthers develop home ranges to meet these needs.
 The Florida panther is a carnivore and hunts for white tailed deer, wild hogs, turkey, rabbits, raccoons and even young alligators.